- Chart

 Disclaimers:

-The information provided is for informational purposes only and does not constitute investment advice.
-Investing in ETFs involves risk, including the potential loss of principal.
+This information is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
-Consult with a qualified financial advisor before making any investment decisions.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Data is subject to change and may not be entirely up-to-date.

 AI Summarization is directionally correct and might not be accurate.